Skip to main content

 Q: Where are your watches made?

-A: Our watches are designed and manufactured in-house at our own facility near the market town of Marlborough, in the county of Wiltshire, in the South West of England.
+A: Our watches are designed and manufactured in-house at our own watchworks near the market town of Marlborough, in the county of Wiltshire, in the South West of England.
 We manufacture as much as practically possible ourselves, which includes machining and finishing the watch case and dial, as well as the final assembly and testing.
-For parts that we don’t make ourselves, we always source from UK based suppliers.
+For parts that we don’t make ourselves, we always source from trusted UK based suppliers.

 Q: Can I visit you?